lohit97/react-sprint1-problem7/README.md

         - if true then a button to show follow
 - use the given JSON file to create the list of UserDetails
 - you may use module css to achieve the output (minimum inline styles)
+- Add a sort option
+- The sort button should sort users based on ascending order or descending order of name

 Metrics:
 - styling